 For existing repositories on GitHub that needs migration, file a JIRA ticket with Infra.

-You can enable GitHub issues (and wikis) via our .asf.yaml service.
+You can enable GitHub issues (and wikis) via our .asf.yaml service (.asf.yaml is a configuration file that a project may use to control various features such as notification schemes, website staging, GitHub settings, and Pelican builds, if it uses that technology).
 This is a per-repo feature.
 The project can request a JIRA instance via SelfServe.

 Every project can have a dedicated space on the Apache Confluence wiki.
 Project participants can use the space to develop documentation, share planning and process documents, and work collaboratively.
 They can opt to make some pages in their space available to the public.
 Request a Confluence wiki space for the project via SelfServe.